Ikigai42/Ikigai42/README.md

 👋 Hi, I’m @Ikigai42

-- 👀 I’m interested in 🌲nature🌲, 🧠learning🧠, 💻code💻, & ✨design✨.
+- 👀 I’m interested in nature🌲, woodworking🛠, learning🧠, code💻, & design🎨.

 - What's something you wish you had done years earlier?
--- 🧘‍♂️ Fasting & Meditation
+-- 💪 Fasting & Meditation 🧘‍♂️

 - What words of wisdom do you live by?
--- 👀Curiosity. 💪Arete. ✨Kindness.
+-- Curiosity👀 Arete💯 Kindness✨

-- 🌱 I’m currently learning Node.js🌱
+- 🌱 I’m currently learning Node.js at Launch School 🚀

 "This is a wonderful day.
 I've never seen this one before." -Maya Angelou✨